Work and Entry (6)

 1. “Equivocal” indicates that people do not have clear insight into God’s work.

 2. “Is of minuscule power and must exercise great caution” indicates that the difficulties of the flesh are too many, and the work done too limited.

 3. “Supreme renown” is said mockingly.
 It refers to how many experts in religious fallacies worship the “old almanac” as God.

 4. “Small-talk” is a metaphor for the ugly face of people when they research into the work of God.

 5. “Hurried” refers to the eager, hasty movements of the “old man” as he refers to the Bible.

-6. “Overly parsing words” is used to mock the experts in fallacies, who split hairs over the words but don’t seek the truth or know the work of the Holy Spirit.
+6. “Parsing words and splitting hairs” is used to mock the experts in fallacies, who split hairs over the words but do not seek the truth or know the work of the Holy Spirit.